-These balls are a great option if you’re after a snack made with all-natural ingredients, but bear in mind that the included dates and grape juice means they’re higher in sugar than some others.
+These balls are a great option if you're after a snack made with natural ingredients, but bear in mind that the included dates and grape juice means they're higher in sugar than other protein bars.

 That said, they'd be a quick and easy energy booster before intense exercise.
 They have a satisfying, chewy texture, just the right level of sweetness, and a lovely dusting of desiccated coconut on the outside of each ball.